by Luke Wayne

 Advocates of prenatal infanticide claim that these words are describing an induced abortion brought about by drinking the water, in effect (so they say) not so different from our modern "morning after" pill.

-So, how would one come to the idea that this passage is describing an abortion?
+So, how could one come to the conclusion that this passage is describing an abortion?
 The argument lies primarily in the translation.
 Whereas the NASB (and most other translations) render the description of the curse quite literally in ways like:

 "'and this water that brings a curse shall go into your stomach, and make your abdomen swell and your thigh waste away.'
 And the woman shall say, 'Amen.
 Amen,'" (Numbers 5:22, NASB).

 "'May this water that brings a curse enter your body so that your abdomen swells or your womb miscarries.'
 Then the woman is to say, 'Amen.
 So be it,'" (Numbers 5:22, NIV).